 You have to cut them some slack.

-They they need to be allowed their inconsistencies.
+They need to be allowed their inconsistencies.

 But your point, your point is well taken.

-Here's uh here's Trisha, Columbus, Ohio.
+Here's Tricia, Columbus, Ohio.

 Hi.

-Hi, Russ, how are you?
+How are you?

 I'm fine.

-A little worn out today, a little tired, but uh I doubt you'd have known that if I hadn't told you.
+A little worn out today, a little tired, but I doubt you'd have known that if I hadn't told you.

 No, we didn't.

-I'm cold though.
+I'm cold, though.

-We're we're cold up here.
+We're cold up here.

 And I was thinking that she's actually in a really great position.

-Um she has nothing to lose.
+She has nothing to lose.

 She has two generations that don't want to go back to her.

-And, you know, like I was telling your co-screener, she knows where all the bodies are.
+And, you know, like I was telling your co-screener, she knows where all the bodies are, you know, where they're buried, literally or figuratively.

 Literally?